bcgsc/unikseq/README.md

 Refer to the README.md file on how to install and run unikseq Manuscript in preparation

-Questions or comments?
-We would love to hear from you! rwarren@bcgsc.ca

 ## Citing unikseq <a name=cite></a>